neel-kumar-v/Pathfinding-Algorithm-Visualiser/README.md

 ### Algorithms
 * Press A for A*
 * Press B for Breadth-first search
-* Press D for Djikstra's
+* Press D for Dijkstra's
 * Press D for Depth-first search
 * Press S for Swarm
 * Press X for Convergent Swarm